 Walking holidays remain an important part of the business, but there’s now a cultural edge too as Neil opened a little theatre in the hotel and they host a production which attracts national interest each summer.

 And, while the spirit of the place will thankfully remain unchanged, the many improvements made recently include a stronger emphasis on food, and visitors are encouraged to drop in for informal meals - Katy’s delicious bar menus include specialities like a more-ish warm chicken salad, the superb house chowder which she brought from her father’s kitchen in Lahinch, where her parents ran Mr Eamon’s famous restaurant for many years - and her lovely rich walnut and treacle bread.

 It’s a good place to bear in mind for afternoon tea too, a cup of tea with a freshly baked sultana scone, local strawberry jam and whipped cream goes down a treat when you’re out and about.
 This is a magical place - as ever, the monks chose well.

-The formal meals, including an excellent breakfast, are served in the lakeside dining room which has also been gently upgraded to match Katy’s great ingredients-led cooking.
+The formal meals are served in the lakeside dining room, which has also been gently upgraded to match Katy’s great ingredients-led cooking.

 Smart linen-clad tables are welcoming, with gleaming glasses and fresh flowers, and menus are thoughtfully constructed to suit the varying needs of guests who can opt for a full 4-course dinner or two courses of their choice at a lower price.